 Our Public Access online planning database provides you with the ability to view general information regarding planning applications including all supporting plans and documentation.
 Applications can be searched for in a number of ways including by map view.
 To do this, please visit the page ‘View planning applications online’ by following the link at the bottom of this page.

-The Panel that decides planning applications is called the Planning and Rights of Way Panel and meets approximately every four weeks on a Tuesday (Please contact the planning office using the details below for dates of panel meetings).
+The Panel that decides planning applications is called the Planning and Rights of Way Panel and meets approximately every two weeks on a Tuesday.
+(Please contact the planning office using the details below for dates of panel meetings).
 Members of the public are welcome to attend.